 Having these badges on your landing page will show how legitimate your page is and visitors will move forward with their activities without any hesitation.

 Still not sure about the impact of trust badges?
 This study was done to find out how much people relied on trust badges.

-This study shows that, simply because there are no trust badges, over 60 % of consumers did not buy.
-Because people hs doubt about the site’s security because of the absence of a trust badge.
+This study shows that, simply because there were no trust badges, over 60 % of consumers did not buy.
+Because people will doubt the site’s security due to the absence of a trust badge.

 Ecommerce landing page optimization

 Nearly 30% of visitors access websites through mobile devices or tablets, if they are not able to see your landing page on these devices, you’re missing out on a huge opportunity.

 If your landing page is not optimized for devices other than desktops, you’ll lose your sales and conversions, that’s why eCommerce landing page optimization is necessary.